AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/create-wf-projects-from-salesforce-objects.md

 To configure triggers in [!UICONTROL Salesforce]:

-1. Log in to [!DNL Salesforce] as the system administrator.&nbsp;
+1. Log in to [!DNL Salesforce] as the system administrator.
 1. (Conditional) In [!DNL Salesforce Classic], click **[!UICONTROL Setup]**, and under the **[!UICONTROL Build]** section, expand **[!UICONTROL Lightning Bolt]**.

    Or